rhodricusack/kerko/README.md

   and select _Copy Zotero URIs_ from that menu.
 This copies the references of the selected items items to the clipboard.
 * Right-click the item from your library that cites the items.
-Select _Add Note_ from that item's context menu.
+Select _Add Note_ from that item's context menu to add a child note.
 * In the note editor, paste the content of the clipboard.
 The note should then contain a series of URIs looking like `https://www.zotero.org/groups/9999999/items/ABCDEFGH` or